minio/docs/source/administration/identity-access-management/minio-user-management.rst

 ``SECRETKEY``.
 Your organization may have specific internal or regulatory requirements around generating values for use with access or secret keys.

-After creating the user, use :mc-cmd:`mc admin policy attach` to associate a :ref:`MinIO Policy Based Access Control <minio-policy>` to the new user.
+After creating the user, use :mc:`mc admin policy attach` to associate a :ref:`MinIO Policy Based Access Control <minio-policy>` to the new user.
 The following command assigns the built-in :userpolicy:`readwrite` policy: